-We have long been advocates of diversifying a portfolio beyond the stocks of large U.S. companies and U.S. Treasury bonds.
+We have long been advocates of diversification and deploying a portfolio beyond the stocks of large U.S. companies and U.S. Treasury bonds.
 It seemed like a good idea two decades ago when our firm was founded.
 Since then we have seen bubbles in tech stocks and real estate, two rough bear markets in which the Dow dropped about 50%, the Great Recession and numerous other economic “crises,” the 9/11 attack, the ensuing war on terrorism, multiple tax code changes, various mixes of Republicans and Democrats in the White House and controlling the houses of Congress, and thousands of predictions about what the economy and markets will do next.

 Despite all these items, some of which were newsworthy and some just noise, our commitment to broad diversification is even stronger.
 Diversification is a friend to true investors.